GITTA-Logo

 Disadvantages

-Dasymetric Maps
+Dasymetric maps

 Dasymetric maps are also called "choropleth maps according to the geographic method" (Imhof 1972, p.
-167) .
+167).

-(Spiess 2004)
+Soruce: Soruce: (Spiess 2004)

-Below, the advantages and disadvantages of dasymetric maps are listed:
+Advantages and disadvantages of dasymetric maps

 Advantages